Maintain curated indexes

 1. Inventory tags and sizes

 This shows how many notes each tag has.
-Tags with many notes but no curated section are candidates for curation.
-Tags with curated sections that haven't been updated after significant growth may need revision.
+Tags with many notes but no curated index are candidates for curation.
+Indexes that haven't been updated after significant tag growth may need revision.

 2. For each curated index, evaluate editorial quality